JetBrains-Research/KotlinMemoryModelResearch/litmus/litmus.md

 Reads-from relation on non-atomic accesses do not establish synchronizes-with (and thus happens-before) relations.
 Subsequent reads can observe "stale" values.
-This can be checked with the standard _Message Passing (SB)_ litmus test.
+This can be checked with the standard _Message Passing (MP)_ litmus test.

 ```
 plain var x, y;